joereynolds/the-check-republic/docs/CHECKS.md

 ```
 return {
+    description = "Alerts when your battery is < 10%",
     name = "Low Battery",
     rate = "5m",
     message = "Your laptop has low battery.
 Consider charging it."